magnesj/ResInsight/docs/CompletionExport.md

 - **Ac** -- the total ICD area per sub, calculated as the area per ICD (given by the orifice radius) multiplied with the number of icd per Sub.

 ### Export of Fractures and Perforations as Multi-Segment Wells
 Fractures and Perforations may also be exported as Multi-Segment Wells.
 In the case of Fractures, ResInsight will create one segment for the entire fracture, with a number of COMPSEGS-entries corresponding to the cells intersecting the fracture.
 In this case, the **Diam** and **Rough** parameters are not used for anything and the length of the fracture segment is nominal.
-An example of the entries are shown below.
+An example of a Fracture entry is shown below.

     WELSEGS
     -- Name      Dep 1          Tlen 1         Vol 1     Len&Dep     PresDrop